 It may not surprise you that many American college kids are taking a keen interest in cannabis these days.
 However, these aren’t the familiar tie-dyed hippies of the past — they’re scholars with a genuine scientific interest in the many uses of the plant, and they’re studying it in laboratories and classrooms under the watchful eye of their professors.

-Cannabis-themed courses have been popping up from coast to coast in recent years, as universities seek to attract students interested in entering the country’s growing (and massively lucrative) cannabis industry.
+According to Market Watch cannabis-themed courses have been popping up from coast to coast in recent years, as universities seek to attract students interested in entering the country’s growing (and massively lucrative) cannabis industry.
 The diverse range of offerings, which cover everything from law to chemistry to public health, reflects the rapidly growing curiosity surrounding all things cannabis.

 Some schools, like SUNY Morrisville, are even offering entire minors dedicated to the subject.

 Founded over a hundred years ago as an agricultural college, this small university in central New York hopes that their newly available minor — which the school plans to offer starting in the fall semester of 2019 — will help “train the workers that are on the ground in the workforce,” said Jennifer Gilbert Jenkins, assistant professor of agricultural science.